ari-apigo/The-Boba-Diaries/APIDOC.md

 ```

 **Error Handling:**
-- Possible ENOENT error
+- Possible 400 (invalid request) errors
-  - If passed in an invalid franchise name, returns an error with the message: "This franchise does not exist in The Boba Diaries.
+  - If passed in an invalid franchise name, returns an error with the message: "The franchise "[name]" does not exist in The Boba Diaries.
 Please use a franchise name from the list at /franchiseInfo."